Harsha-creator/scheduler/README.md

 open slots and show as 4-14 instead of 4-5, 5-6 ..
 13-14.

 Running the Application:
-  Start MongoDB:
+  Download clone this repository to local system and then follow the below steps Start MongoDB:
    Ensure your MongoDB server is running.(Default my Mongo URI is hardcoded, change the spring.data.mongodb.uri in Applications.properties file to your Mongo Uri)